FRRouting/frr/doc/user/pim.rst

    prefix of group ranges covered.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.

+.. clicmd:: ip pim rp keep-alive-timer (1-65535)

+   Modify the time out value for a S,G flow from 1-65535 seconds at RP.
+   The normal keepalive period for the KAT(S,G) defaults to 210 seconds.
+   However, at the RP, the keepalive period must be at least the Register_Suppression_Time, or the RP may time out the (S,G) state before the next Null-Register arrives.
+Thus, the KAT(S,G) is set to max(Keepalive_Period, RP_Keepalive_Period) when a Register-Stop is sent.
+   If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
+This command is vrf aware, to configure for a vrf, enter the vrf submode.

 .. clicmd:: ip pim register-accept-list PLIST

    When pim receives a register packet the source of the packet will be compared